QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     @show a / b
     @show a < b;

-**Remark** Here we see how the precise connection to the mathematics breaks down for practical reasons, in particular
+**Remark** Here we see where and how the precise connection to the mathematics for number types breaks down for practical reasons, in particular
 * ``Integer`` types (i.e. ``Int64 <: Integer``) do not have a a multiplicative inverse with closure in the set
 * However, it is necessary in practice for integer division to be defined, and return back a member of the ``Reals``
 * in computer science, this is called type promotion, where a type can be converted to another to ensure an operation is possible